suculent/fastlane-plugin-apprepo/README.md

 - ```cd [your_project_folder]```
 - ```apprepo init```
-- Enter your AppRepo credentials (absolute path to RSA private key for your SFTP server)
+- Enter your AppRepo Server credentials (absolute path to RSA private key for your SFTP server)
-- Enter your `APPREPO` APPCODE for this application in AppRepo, you can omit this for own SFTP server (or expect it to be a directory at your SFTP home path as we don't want to limit your creativity).
+- Enter your `APPREPO` APPCODE for this application in AppRepo Server, you can omit this for own SFTP server (or expect it to be a directory at your SFTP home path as we don't want to limit your creativity).
 - Enjoy a good drink, while the computer does all the work for you

 From now on, you can run `apprepo` to deploy a new update, or just upload new app manifest.json and icons.